ValantIO/valant-candidate-demo/README.md

 ## Get started

 Run `npm install` to install the UI project dependencies.
 Grab a cup of coffee or your beverage of choice.
+You may also need to run `npm install start-server-and-test` and `npm install cross-env`

+As you build new controller endpoints you can auto generate the api http client code for angular using `npm run generate-client:server-app`

 ## Development server

-Run `ng serve demo` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding